benjohnbarnes/merge-base/README.md

 * Is it reasonable to claim that expression based languages are semantically an algebraic data type?
 * Do algebraic data types embed in to categorical relational databases?
 * Would any of the categorical relational database people be interested in collaborating?
+* My suspicion is that the "hard" thing might be finding all the necessary research.
+I'm hopeful that an actual implementation might be a moderate but achievable side project for a small group, particularly if building on top of stuff that exists (eg, sqlite, http, etc).